 ⭐️ BONUS: Learn how to warm up resin in a water bath in this article about cold weather resin casting.

 Option 3: Use a resin with a longer working time

-If you can’t use all of your resin before it starts to thicken, you might want to use one with a longer working time.
+If you can’t use all of your resin before it starts to thicken, try using one with a longer working time.
 Each resin formula has a specific amount of time you can work with a resin once it’s mixed before it starts to thicken.
 This time, also known as pot time, varies between resin kits.
 So look for one that gives you longer to work with it.

 What about using liquids to make resin thinner?

 While you can use solvents like acetone and alcohol to thin out resin, they aren’t without risk.
 Besides being flammable, they can keep your resin from curing if you use too much.

 💡 Pro Tip: I will thin out a single resin color when trying to create lacing in resin paintings.
 You can see what I do in this article on how to make resin cells.